-Bubble sort is an algorithm that compares the adjacent elements and swaps their positions if they are not in the intended order.
-The order can be ascending or descending.
+Bubble sort is a sorting algorithm that compares two adjacent elements and swaps them until they are in the intended order.

 In each iteration, the comparison takes place up to the last unsorted element.